3botlogin/integration_examples/README.md

-# example_php
+# Integrations of 3botlogin
+Implementation examples in:
-Implementation example in php
+* php
+* python